Free boundary regularity for semilinear variational problems with a topological constraint: Monotonicity properties and regularity of stationary solutions

 Thus \eqref{eq subharmonic bound} holds as claimed for all $r<\min\{r_0,r_*\}$. \end{proof}

 We also have the almost-subharmonicity of $v$ by \cite[Proof of Theorem 1.3, Step 3]{maggi2023hierarchy}, which is written for minimizers $u$ of \eqref{new model volume constrained} but in fact only relies on the Euler-Lagrange equations \eqref{eq innervariation}-\eqref{eq:differential inequality}, and may be rewritten in terms of $v=1-u$.
-The proof follows analogous reasoning to that of Lemma \ref{lemma alsmot subharmonicity} but since it is short, only exploits the outer variation equation \eqref{eq modified out} and allows us to define the precise representative of $v$ as the limit of integral averages at all points in $\Omega$, we include it here for the convenience of the reader.
+The proof follows analogous reasoning to that of Lemma \ref{lemma alsmot subharmonicity} but since it is short, only exploits the {validity of \eqref{eq modified ineq}} and allows us to define the precise representative of $v$ as the limit of integral averages at \emph{all} points in $\Omega$, we include it here for the convenience of the reader.